 The attributes of the participants you want in your research could vary from incredibly specific to very broad; however, most research will fall somewhere between the two extremes.

-Sometimes researchers are interested in broad general populations, in these cases they’re less interested in specific demographic of behavioural attributes and more interested in having a representative sample of high quality participants or balancing the sample by an attribute (e.g. political affiliation) to compare in an experiment.
-Other times researchers have incredibly niche criteria, these can be hard to recruit for, but certainly not impossible.
+Sometimes, researchers are interested in broad general populations.
+In these cases, they’re less interested in a specific demographic of behavioral attributes and more interested in having a representative sample of high-quality participants or balancing the sample by an attribute (e.g., political affiliation) to compare in an experiment.
+Other times, researchers have incredibly niche criteria, which can be hard to recruit for but certainly not impossible.

 Why are you screening?

 The reason for screening will determine how you screen.
 Are you screening for reflective feedback?
 What about being a representative user?
-Or just that they are available?
+Or is it just that they are available?
 Is it mostly about quality?

-Typically the main two categories are relating to the attributes of the participant (e.g. demographics, psychographics, behaviours etc) and the quality of the participant (e.g. providing insightful answers, answering honestly, reading carefully).
+Typically, the main two categories relate to the participant’s attributes (e.g., demographics, psychographics, behaviors, etc.) and the quality of the participant (e.g., providing insightful answers, answering honestly, reading carefully).

-Fortunately at Positly we have a number of existing quality measures that we use to pre-screen quality participants for you so you don’t have to worry about low quality participants.
-We’ll be writing another post about how you can add in quality measures yourself if you choose, but for now, let’s look at the participant attributes.
+Fortunately, at Positly, we have a number of existing quality measures that we use to pre-screen quality participants for you, so you don’t have to worry about low-quality participants.
+We’ll be writing another post about how you can add quality measures yourself if you choose, but for now, let’s look at the participant attributes.

 Participant attributes

 Get together with your team and list out the attributes of your target participants.
-It’s like the classic game Guess Who, the attributes make the person.
-Once you have the attributes you can narrow down to the types of criteria you can use to determine those attributes.
+It’s like the classic game Guess Who; the attributes make the person.
+Once you have the attributes, you can narrow them down to the types of criteria you can use to determine those attributes.

-For example, an “active email user” could be defined as “sends at least 5 emails per day” and then they could be asked how many emails they send per day.
+For example, an “active email user” could be defined as “sending at least 5 emails per day,” and then they could be asked how many emails they send per day.

 Just as important as what you want to see in a participant is what you don’t want to see in a participant.
-You could be excluding people who fall far outside the average user profile (e.g. participants who are too technically literate or not technically literate enough), people who work for competitors, or people who would be considered naive for an intervention or assessment (e.g. you are testing CBT therapy and you want people who haven’t previously used it).
+You could exclude people who fall far outside the average user profile (e.g., participants who are too technically literate or not technically literate enough), people who work for competitors, or people who would be considered naive for intervention or assessment (e.g., you are testing CBT therapy, and you want people who haven’t previously used it).

 Cost of screening

-You’ll need to balance the costs of screening-out inappropriate participants from the costs including participants who aren’t necessarily entirely ideal.
+You’ll need to balance the costs of screening out inappropriate participants, including participants who aren’t necessarily entirely ideal.
 It can be more expensive to get a perfectly screened group of participants than is worthwhile – you’ll need to make a pragmatic choice here.

-A common pragmatic choice is to simply collect all the data and then split the analysis into at subgroups of “most ideal participant” and “less ideal” to examine if there are even differences – this works only if your sample size is large enough.
+A common pragmatic choice is to collect all the data and then split the analysis into subgroups of “most ideal participant” and “less ideal” to examine whether there are even differences—this works only if your sample size is large enough.

-Sometimes the cost of inappropriate participants is very low (e.g. just excluding them from the data or analysing separately), and sometimes having a few can even be advantageous.
-You may be planning to exclude the more extreme participant (e.g. on technical literacy) in your final study but it could be worth including them in your pilot your studies to see how questions or tasks may be difficult for the average participant (if they’re more likely to struggle and tell you about it then you can design better research.
+Sometimes, the cost of inappropriate participants is very low (e.g., just excluding them from the data or analyzing separately), and sometimes, having a few can even be advantageous.
+You may be planning to exclude the more extreme participant (e.g., on technical literacy) in your final study.
+Still, it could be worth including them in your pilot studies to see how questions or tasks may be difficult for the average participant (if they’re more likely to struggle and tell you about it, then you can design better research.

 The tradeoff between how much screening costs and how much benefit you’ll get is something you’ll need to keep in mind throughout this process.